Guide to Micro-Entrepreneur Business in France

 The first 9 numbers are your SIREN, which is your registration number on the national business register.

 The last 5 digits are your NIC (Numéro Interne de Classement), which identifies the business geographically.
+If you change the location of the business, you need to notify the business registration agency, when your SIRET will also change.

 Some business activities/professions are 'regulated', with controls on access into a profession or activity.